 Some fungi are dimorphic, meaning that they can exist as both yeasts and molds depending on environmental conditions.
-Unlike yeasts, which grow very rapidly, molds may take weeks to months to cultivate.
+Unlike yeast, which grow very rapidly, molds may take weeks to months to cultivate.
 Specialized media such as Sabouraud agar is used to cultivate molds in the clinical laboratory.
-Mycologists use both the microscopic appearance of sporangia, as well as the macroscopic topology (color and texture) of molds when grown on solid media, as aids in identification.
+Mycologists observe both the microscopic appearance of sporangia, as well as the macroscopic topology (color and texture) of molds when grown on solid media, as aids in identification.

-Figure 5.2: Amanita: a deadly mushroom.
+Figure 1: Amanita, a deadly mushroom.